simontegg/wriitngs/fairshares.md

 Shortfalls are not unusual and startups often turn to to investors to fund them.
 Apart from the usual difficulties of raising capital from New Zealand's small Venture Capital (VC) pool we note that the challenges above would make us less atractive to VC's.
 In any case, getting investment can be a full time job and can take years to land.
 The best source of investment is revenue.

-TODO: Founders can reduce their pay

 ## Freemium

 Many Saas companies offer an inital free tier of service and a more fully-featured paid tier (freemium).
 Its possible that we could develop features for providers beyond accreditation for which they would be willing to pay.
 The NGO market is likely under-served by software vendors compared to the private sector.

 However, converion rates to premium are typcially 1-20% of the total (free + paid) user-base.
-Validation and development of these features may only begin after existing funders are satisfied enough and this would not solve the shortfall issue.
+Validation and development of these features would have to be negotiated with funders as it would pull resources away from solving and this would not solve the shortfall issue.
 It is unknown how much we could charge for the premium version.
 Many Saas products are between $200-$500/ year

 ## Stakeholder Tensions

 Stakeholders have different needs and can pull company in different directions.
 We note the following tension between government and providers:

 The more providers on the platform the more valuable the data and the more leverage we have in our negotations with government.
 Charging providers for the accreditation service means less providers sign-up and the platform is less valuable to agencies.
-Agencies understand that we must solve provider pain points for them to use the platform, but also want us to focus on internal integrations.
+Our sponsor agencies are aware of these tensions.

 ## Fairshares